What's new Downloadable version (.PDF)

 GLOBAL NETWORK EXPANDS

-In 2015, Air Canada’s network continues to expand with the addition of new international destinations.
-Air Canada is introducing year-round service between Toronto and Amsterdam, Delhi and Dubai and seasonal routes between Montreal and Mexico City, while Air Canada rouge will inaugurate seasonal flights between Vancouver-Osaka, and between Montreal-Venice.
-Adding these latest services to those launched in 2014 between Toronto and Tokyo-Haneda, Rio de Janeiro, Panama and Honolulu, further strengthens Air Canada’s main international hub in Toronto to better serve passengers in the Americas, Europe and Asia.
+Air Canada’s network continues to expand with the addition of new international destinations.
+Since December 2014, Air Canada and Air Canada rouge have announced new international routes to Seoul, Brisbane, Lyon, London-Gatwick, Casablanca, Prague, Budapest, Glasgow and Warsaw and Osaka.
+Adding these latest services to those launched in 2015 between Toronto and Dubai, Delhi and Amsterdam, further strengthens Air Canada’s main hub in Toronto to better serve passengers in the Americas, Europe and Asia.

 EVERYTHING YOU DREAMED OF…

 Air Canada is renewing its international fleet with state-of-the-art and fuel efficient Boeing 787 Dreamliner and 777-300ER aircraft featuring new passenger amenities.
-Air Canada plans to operate 11 Boeing 787 Dreamliners by the end of 2015, with all 37 scheduled to be delivered by the end of 2019.
+Air Canada plans to operate 21 Boeing 787 Dreamliners by the end of 2016, including eight larger 787-9 versions, with all 37 scheduled to be delivered by the end of 2019.
 The Dreamliner currently serves a growing list of routes from Toronto and Vancouver.
-Dreamliners are featured on Air Canada’s routes from Vancouver to Asia (Shanghai, Beijing, Tokyo and Seoul) and select routes from Toronto (Tel Aviv, Copenhagen, London, Paris and Zurich).
+Dreamliners are featured on Air Canada’s routes from Vancouver to Asia (Shanghai, Beijing, Tokyo and Seoul) and select routes from Toronto (Dubai, Delhi, Tel Aviv, Copenhagen, London, Paris, Milan and Zurich).

 AIR CANADA AT A GLANCE

 Air Canada is Canada's largest airline and the largest provider of scheduled passenger services in the Canadian market, the Canada-U.S. transborder market and in the international market to and from Canada.
-In 2014, Air Canada together with its Air Canada Express regional partners carried more than 38 million passengers, offering direct passenger service to more than 190 destinations on five continents.
+In 2015, Air Canada together with its Air Canada Express regional partners carried more than 41 million passengers, offering direct passenger service to more than 200 destinations on six continents.
 Air Canada is a founding member of Star Alliance™, providing the world's most comprehensive air transportation network.

 Air Canada's predecessor, Trans-Canada Air Lines (TCA) inaugurated its first flight on September 1, 1937.
 The 50-minute flight aboard a Lockheed L-10A carried two passengers and mail between Vancouver and Seattle.
 By 1964, TCA had grown to become Canada's national airline; it changed its name to Air Canada.
 The airline became fully privatized in 1989.
 Air Canada shares are traded on the Toronto Stock Exchange (TSX:AC).

-Air Canada will expand its newest International Business Class product and Premium Economy seating to all 25 aircraft in its Boeing 777 fleet, beginning in the fourth quarter of 2015, consistent with seating on its Boeing 787 Dreamliner fleet.
+The WI-FI investment builds on the company’s latest plans to expand its newest International Business Class product and Premium Economy seating to all 25 aircraft in its Boeing 777 fleet, consistent with seating on its Boeing 787 Dreamliner fleet.
 Customers now have the option of booking Air Canada’s Premium Economy cabin featured on the Boeing 787 Dreamliners and select Boeing 777-300ER aircraft featuring enhanced comfort and service.
 (787.aircanada.com)

 MORE CONCIERGE SERVICE WORLDWIDE

-Air Canada’s Concierge service for eligible top tier Altitude and International Business Class customers has expanded to 35 airports with the addition of Copenhagen, Istanbul, Tel Aviv and Boston.
-Air Canada’s Concierge agents are members of Les Clefs d’Or Canada.
+Air Canada’s Concierge service for eligible top tier Altitude and International Business Class customers has expanded 38 airports with the addition of Amsterdam and Delhi, and soon plans to extend its service to Lyon, Rome and Brisbane.
+Air Canada Concierge proudly opened in Toronto a state of the art office for its members.
 They are available in person during regular business hours or by phone 24/7 for same day travel requests and personalized services such as hotel, restaurant and ticket reservations.

-Air Canada’s new leisure airline, Air Canada rouge (flyrouge.com), serves popular leisure destinations in Europe, Mexico, the U.S. and the Caribbean and, starting in 2015 – Japan, South America and Canada.
-In summer 2015, Air Canada rouge will expand to new leisure destinations in the Air Canada network and will offer increased frequencies to such popular European destinations as Barcelona, Dublin and Athens.
+Air Canada’s new leisure airline, Air Canada rouge flyrouge.com, serves popular leisure destinations in Europe, Mexico, the U.S. and the Caribbean and, starting in 2015 – Japan, South America and Canada.
+In summer 2016, Air Canada rouge will expand to new leisure destinations in the Air Canada network, including its first African destination, Casablanca, as well as popular European destinations: Prague, Budapest, Glasgow and Warsaw.

 AIR CANADA ALTITUDE